alejandrowaring/dota2-player-project/README.md

 ## Project Proposal

-This project will allow an end user to enter their Steam ID and have the web page return statistics on their past 100 ranked matches (as a default), and analyize the game to find trends in their behaviour to provide insights on how the user can improve their game play.
-The following statistics will be returned to the user:
+This project will allow a user to input their Steam Name and return statistics and visualizations on the last game they played.
- - Overall Win/Loss Rate
- - Recent Win/Loss Rate
- - Most successful Heros
- -

 ## API Called Data vs MongoDB Called Data